 Choose your colour scheme

-    After choosing your base colours, it’s time to select one or two accent colours, which should be brighter than and co-ordinate with the base.
-These would typically be used for items such as tops, dresses, or accessories; once a colour scheme is established, all the items in a wardrobe should be fully interchangeable, making dressing simple!
+After choosing your base colours, it’s time to select one or two accent colours.
+These should be brighter than and co-ordinate with the base.
+These would typically be used for items such as tops, dresses, or accessories.
+Once a colour scheme is established, all the items in a wardrobe should be fully interchangeable, making dressing simple!

 Consider your body shape

 Some cuts of clothing are more flattering than others.
 For example, wrap style dresses suit just about every figure, as they can be adjusted to every body type.
 Most stylists often advise that women with wider hips wear cap sleeves, as they make the shoulders appear wider and more proportionate to the hips.
 If you have a larger bust, you may not want to buy bulky knits.
 If you pick clothing that’s flattering, you’ll want to wear them a lot more, right?

 As with cuts of clothing, some colours are more flattering than others.
 If your skin is super pale or dark, choose cool colours like navy blue and black.
 If you have a bit of golden undertones, choose warmer tones, like caramel and coral.

 Choose classic shapes and patterns – or better yet, few patterns at all